 They hadn’t realized that they were both kicking their feet back and forth—from time to time—in the same rhythm to allow the hammock its usual routine.

-“How’s it going with your tailing him?”
+“How’s it going with you tailing him?”
 Seth spoke up finally to ask Vic.

-Seth was Vic’s long time friend–and had become his partner since they left police academy.
-Vic felt lucky he had such a partner–and not Roy.
-Though Vic exuded the relaxed composure all the time but it wasn’t so inside.
+Seth was Vic’s longtime friend—and had become his partner since they left the police academy.
+Vic felt lucky he had such a partner—and not Roy.
+Though Vic exuded the relaxed composure all the time, it wasn’t so inside.
 His patience was a thin thread.
 So he was the more glad his partner wasn’t some guy who loved playing those stupid games.

 “Not much lately,” Vic responded, wondering why he had adopted Roy’s vague reporting method.
 “He’s just operating the bar with her.
 The usual.
 I don’t know what he’s up to anymore.”

 “Do you still think he’s dropping his girlfriend to pursue his boss’ daughter now?”
 Seth asked, getting right into business.